turingschool/front-end-curriculum/lessons/react-router-revisited.md

 ### What Is A Router?

-In order to visit a certain webpage, you need to tell your browser how to get there and what you want to do once you arrive.
+From a user's perspective, routing is how you tell your browser what webpage you would like to visit and the path designates what you should see once you arrive.
 Like a road map.
 Each framework we work with handles routing in different ways, but ultimately they all share the same goal.
-Based on that road map, where do you want your user to end up and what do you want your user to see?
+Based on that road map, what view do you expect your user to see and what information does it contain?

 Let's take a look at an example url:
 `localhost:3000/ideas/1`